Here are some common questions about our services. If you have other questions, please feel free to call us at 215-898-7021 or email us.

 CAPS does not offer testing for University Accommodations.
 The testing required for accommodation is offered by private psychologists in Philadelphia and the CAPS Referral Coordinator can help you with a referral to the appropriate professional.
 The process of applying for accommodation must involve the Office of Student Disabilities (SDS) at Weingarten Learning Resources Center.
 Keep in mind that the SDS does not itself provide testing for accommodations.

 - Do you offer career counseling or career testing?Career Counseling is offered by Career Services.

 - How do I return from a leave of absence?The request to return from a leave of absence begins with your school, which will direct you regarding requirements.
 If the school requires CAPS to be involved in the process of a return request:

 You can start the process by downloading the necessary Return from Leave of Absence Forms which must be completed by your treating professional.
 Once that's done, the forms must be returned by regular mail or faxed to CAPS.
 The fax number is 215-573-8966.

 The confidential forms will be reviewed at CAPS and we may call you or your clinician about your readiness to return to Penn.
 The final decision about your return is made by the school.

 - Can I speak to the doctor/therapist on call?If you call CAPS during office hours you may ask to speak with an initial assessment clinician.
-If you have an emergency after hours or on weekends, you may call our main number 215-898-7021 and follow the prompts to be connected to the On-Call CAPS clinician, typically a psychiatrist, who will assist you with your emergency.
+If you have an emergency after hours or on weekends, you may call our main number 215-898-7021 and you will be connected to a CAPS clinician who will assist you with your emergency.

 - Can LPS students be seen at CAPS?
 Yes, LPS students are fully eligible for counseling at CAPS.